Nuitka/Nuitka/README.txt

     nuitka-python --help

-The options are "--exe" and "--execute", so it is somewhat similar to what plain "python" will do.
+These options with different defaults are "--exe" and "--execute", so it is somewhat similar to what plain "python" will do.
 Note: In the future, the intention is to support CPython's "python" command lines in a compatible way, but currently it isn't so.

 If you want to compile recursively, and not only a single file, do it like this:

 .. code-block:: sh

-    nuitka-python --deep program.py
+    nuitka-python --recurse-all program.py

-Note: In the future, "--deep" might become the default of "nuitka-python".
+Note: The is more fine grained control that "--recurse-all" available.
+Consider the output of "--help".

 Where to go next
 ~~~~~~~~~~~~~~~~